 Tibet is the highest plateau on earth.
-High raised mountains and splendid and lustrous lakes are the magnificent sights.
+High-raised mountains and splendid and lustrous lakes are magnificent sights.
 Your chance to see plains with yaks and nomads’ tents and colorful flags draped on the high passes.
 Hike to some of the remote heritages and view high peaks like the north face of Everest.
 Some of the world’s extreme roads exist here.
-The scope for adventure is unlimited once you are able to get the permit.
+The scope for adventure is unlimited once you can get the permit.

 A photogenic Tibet is mainly known to be a spiritual realm.
-Magnificent monasteries, prayer halls of chanting monks, and remote Cliffside retreats stand as an evidence for this.
-Tibet’s pilgrims – from old ladies murmuring mantras in temples heavy with the aroma of juniper incense and yak butter Visitors prostrate themselves around Mt Kailash – also adds to the appeal.
-Level of devotion and faith is such that it is hard to believe that it belongs to the current age.
+Magnificent monasteries, prayer halls of chanting monks, and remote Cliffside retreats stand as evidence for this.
+Tibet’s pilgrims – from old ladies murmuring mantras in temples heavy with the aroma of juniper incense and yak butter Visitors prostrate themselves around Mt Kailash – also add to the appeal.
+The level of devotion and faith is such that it is hard to believe that it belongs to the current age.

 Low Season (Dec–Feb)

 It will be very cold during winter so fewer people visit.
-You will have lesser crowds on the major attraction.
+You will have lesser crowds at the major attraction.
 Prices of tickets and hotels are almost discounted by 50% during the season.